timothypratley/tetris/README.md

 # Tetris

-start empty world, with a random peice peice drops every t user can spin and straffe the peice when peice lands (collides), full rows are removed new peice comes down when peice lands stop when no space
+Start empty world, with a random peice.
+Peice drops every t.
+User can spin and straffe the peice.
+When peice lands (collides), full rows are removed.
+New peice comes down when peice lands.
+Stop when no space.

-svg
+* svg
-keyboard input rotate l/r space matrix for screen/rules matrix (represeting the world)
+* keyboard input rotate l/r space
+* matrix for screen/rules
+* matrix (represeting the world)
--> matrix (next-step world)
+* -> matrix (next-step world)
-our peice
+* our peice
-x, y, rotation, matrix
+* x, y, rotation, matrix
-score
+* score

     11
     11